Don’t Forget Storm Surge Alerts During Hurricane Season

 The government keeps a close watch on potential surges and publishes the information on the National Hurricane Center (NHC) website, as well as through various agencies’ emergency notification systems.
 Surge notifications are released within 90 minutes of when the first hurricane watch or warning is issued.

-How can you use your critical communications system to ensure the public has full and accurate information about the threat of storm surge to specific areas?
+How can you use your mass notification system to ensure the public has full and accurate information about the threat of storm surge to specific areas?

 • Prepare storm surge templates, just as you have for other aspects of hurricane alerts.